terrylowry/gigroom-signalling/Protocol.md

 A response from the client is **not** expected for any requests at the moment.

-### `room active` (server)
+### `room active` (server) (connected only)

 The specified room has become active because someone joined it for the first time, meaning that a call has begun.
+You will not receive this message if you are already in the room, because the room is implied to be active already if someone is in it.

 You will receive a message like this: